floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Domain-driven approaches use domain-specific knowledge to identify microservice candidates, while data-driven approaches use knowledge about data storage and data flow to identify microservice candidates.
 Similar to requirements documents and models, design documents are often not available for legacy systems, although some design documents can be reconstructed from the software system (e.g., reverse engineering entity-relationship diagrams from the database schema).

-#citeauthor(<migrating_legacy_software>) enumerate three decomposition methods depending on the requirements of the business: (1) code based, (2) business domain based, and (3) data storage based.
-The authors suggest a code based approach as suitable for automatic decomposition of monoliths.

-#citeauthor(<cromlech_semiautomated_monolith>) takes a different approach to the problem, using a data-driven approach combined with a domain-driven approach.
+#citeauthor(<quattrocchi_etal_2024>) takes a different approach to the problem, using a data-driven approach combined with a domain-driven approach.
 Software architects describe the software system using a custom architecture description language, and the tool developed by the authors is able to identify microservice candidates.
 The tool can be persuaded to generate different, more efficient decompositions when given domain-driven requirements.